fluid-dev/hexo-fluid-docs/docs/en/guide/README.md

 ### Override Configuration

-:::warning
+:::tip

-If you don't understand the feature, don't use it
+It can upgrade the theme smoothly, and is recommended for everyone to learn to use
 :::

 Override configuration can make the **theme config** out of the theme dictionary, and avoid losing custom config after theme upgraded.